dubea313-collab/PENETRATIVE-COMMUNICATION-SYSTEM/README.md

-# Emergency Communication System using LoRa and ESP32
+# Penetrative Communication System using LoRa and ESP32

 ## 📌 Project Overview
 This project implements a *low-cost Emergency Communication System* designed for *remote, hilly, and disaster-prone regions* where GSM/4G networks are unreliable or unavailable.